Our History and Mission

-In October 2021, ISS became a part of the Jackson Institute for Global Affairs.
+In October 2021, ISS became a part of the Jackson Institute for Global Affairs (now called the Jackson School of Global Affairs).
 Odd Arne Westad, Elihu Professor of History and Global Affairs at Yale, assumed the directorship of ISS on July 1, 2021.
 Edward (“Ted”) Wittenstein, assumed the new role of Executive Director of ISS, in addition to continuing to serve as Executive Director of Yale’s Johnson Center for the Study of American Diplomacy and Lecturer in Law and Global Affairs.

 Grand Strategy Program